 - A. Bids Not Required Threshold (\$0.00 to \$5,000) No documentation is required to complete an emergency purchase if the contract amount falls below the Bids Not Required Threshold granted to the spending unit.
-Nevertheless, competition is always encouraged. - B. Delegated Emergency (\$5,000.01 to \$50,000) Agencies will complete emergency procurements at the delegated level between \$5,000.01 to \$50,000 (or \$100,000 if additional delegated authority is granted). - 5.4.3.2.
+Nevertheless, competition is always encouraged. - B. Delegated Emergency (\$5,000.01 to \$50,000) Emergency procurements at the delegated level between \$5,000.01 to \$50,000 (or \$100,000 if additional delegated authority is granted) should be processed as an agency procurement in wvOASIS. - 5.4.3.2.
 Process: The agency designated procurement officer must reasonably and ethically conclude that the situation requires an immediate purchase by a state spending unit.
-Once the agency has designated a situation as an emergency, it should obtain three bids, if possible, and award the contract to the lowest responsible vendor.
+Once the agency has designated a situation as an emergency, the procurement officer should obtain three bids, written or documented verbal, if obtaining those bids would not significantly impair the agency's ability to prevent or abate the emergency.
 A completed master copy of the Agency General Terms and Conditions should be included in any request for quotation to the extent that the emergency permits.